apple/swift-metrics/Sources/CoreMetrics/Docs.docc/Proposals/SMT-0001-task-local-metrics-factory.md

     ///   - operation: The closure to execute with the factory bound.
     /// - Returns: The value returned by the closure.
     @inlinable
-    public static func withCurrent<Result, Failure: Error>(
+    public static func withMetricsFactory<Result, Failure: Error>(
         changingFactory factory: MetricsFactory,
         _ operation: () throws(Failure) -> Result
     ) throws(Failure) -> Result

     /// Runs the given async closure with a factory bound to the task-local context.
     ///
-    /// Async variant of `withCurrent(changingFactory:_:)`.
+    /// Async variant of `withMetricsFactory(changingFactory:_:)`.
 See that method for detailed documentation.
     ///
     /// - Parameters:
     ///   - factory: The metrics factory to use for metric creation within the closure.